Freight Shipping from Orlando to Dallas

 How much does it cost to ship freight from Orlando to Dallas?

-Full truckload (FTL) rates from Orlando, FL to Dallas, TX currently range from $2,685-$3,310 for a standard dry van load over the 1,249-mile route.
+Full truckload (FTL) rates from Orlando, FL to Dallas, TX currently range $2,685-$3,310 (roughly $2.17-$2.66 per mile over 1,249 miles).
 LTL shipments typically cost $887-$1,462 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Dallas?